svisser/palabra-meta/README.md

 You can pass main.py the following commands:

-    initialimport (integer)

-This resets the database and creates the given number of crosswords.
+* **initialimport [integer]**: This resets the database and creates the given number of crosswords.

-    checkcount

-Computes the number of checked cells in all crosswords in the database.
+* **checkcount**: Computes the total number of checked cells in all crosswords in the database.
-A cell is called 'checked' iff it is used in both an across and down entry.
+A cell is called 'checked' iff it is used in both an Across and Down entry.